Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Findings: MCNs’ Discursive Construction of Algorithms (RQ1)

-Despite their professional positioning and close partnership with platforms, MCNs do not possess privileged access to the internal workings of recommendation algorithms.
-For many MCN staff, the algorithm remains an unpredictable and opaque black box. “\textit{We don’t have backend access,” explained an operations manager }(M3). “\textit{All our understanding of the algorithm is based on repeated trial and error} (M10).”
-Faced with this uncertainty, MCNs develop their own internally shared folk theories within company staff to interpret platform behavior and improve streamers’ algorithmic visibility.
+As mentioned by M1, the executive of a famous MCN, MCN’s algorithmic understandings are initially hoped to be oriented toward increasing the algorithmic visibility of affiliated streamers, thereby generating higher traffic, longer viewing times, and ultimately greater live-streaming revenue.
+Improved streamer performance translates into higher commission income, stronger bargaining power with platforms, and greater profitability for MCNs themselves.
+To achieve this goal, MCNs accumulated operational experience and the circulation of informal industry knowledge.
+Staff continuously test different content formats, streaming schedules, and interaction styles across multiple streamers, while also exchanging observations through personal networks, platform rumors, and peer organizations.
+These diverse sources are synthesized into actionable understandings of how algorithmic visibility might be advanced under conditions of opacity.

-These internal folk theories are expressed through heuristic rules and behavioral scripts, often referred to within the organizations as “formulas” or “track logics.”
-Typical examples include recommendations on streaming frequency (e.g., “\textit{at least three sessions per week}”), minimum broadcast duration (e.g., “\textit{streams under 40 minutes won’t get recommended}”) and emotional tone (e.g., “\textit{you must be excited in the first five minutes, or the system will judge it as low-interaction}”).
-These behavioral prescriptions are formalized in onboarding materials, reiterated in weekly coaching sessions, and continuously updated via internal chat groups.
-Beyond behavioral scripts, many MCNs also develop aesthetic and infrastructural prescriptions that they believe enhance a streamer's algorithmic visibility.
-For instance, staff often emphasize the algorithm’s supposed preference for high-definition visuals and stable audio quality, as well as the physical environment of streaming.
+These internal understandings of algorithms are expressed through heuristic rules and behavioral scripts, often referred to within organizations as “formulas” or “track logics.”
+Typical examples include recommendations on streaming frequency (e.g., “at least three sessions per week”), minimum broadcast duration (e.g., “streams under 40 minutes won’t get recommended by algorithms”), and emotional tone (e.g., “you must be excited in the first five minutes, or the system will judge it as low-interaction”).
+Beyond behavioral scripts, many MCNs also develop aesthetic and infrastructural prescriptions that they believe enhance algorithmic visibility.
+Staff frequently emphasize the importance of high-definition visuals, stable audio quality, lighting conditions, and even the physical arrangement of the streaming environment.
+These elements are framed as signals that the algorithm is assumed to recognize and reward.